Forest Carbon Partnership Facility

 Fund Governance

-The FCPF governance structure consists of a:
+Prior to 2022, the FCPF governance structure consisted of a:

 • Participants Committee;